Article

 Serum cytokine levels

-The cytokines that have been shown to persist for months after COVID-19 vaccination play different roles in the immune response and inflammation.
+The cytokines found to persist for months after COVID-19 vaccination have different roles in immune response and inflammation.
 EGF and FGF2 are involved in cellular proliferation and wound healing, contributing to tissue repair.
 IFN-γ and TNF-α are key players in promoting Th1 immune responses, enhancing the activation of macrophages and cytotoxic T-cells.
-IL-6 and IL-1β, are associated with inflammation, and, IL-4 and IL-13 are crucial for Th2 responses.
-It has been reported that post-acute sequelae of COVID-19 are associated with a triad of IL-1β, IL-6, and TNF-α.
+IL-6 and IL-1β are associated with inflammation, and IL-4 and IL-13 are crucial for Th2 immune responses.
 MCPs facilitate the recruitment of immune cells to sites of inflammation, while MCSF supports the survival and proliferation of macrophages.

 Age and gender differences

-Age-specific analysis showed that older adults experienced a more pronounced increase in EGF, IL-6, MCP1, and TNF-α.
-Adolescents had a greater increase in only VEGF-A, which induces the proliferation and migration of vascular endothelial cells and is essential for physiological and pathological angiogenesis.
-Interestingly, a study that investigated cytokine responses to heterologous pathogens, Toll-like receptor agonists, and SARS-CoV-2 antigens in children aged 5 to 11 years vaccinated with two doses of the BNT162b2 mRNA COVID-19 vaccine, found an increased in vitro response of VEGF after stimulation with the S1 and S2 subunits of the S protein one and six months after the second BNT162b2 vaccination. https://discovermednews.com/mrna-covid19-vaccine-decreases-responses-to-heterologous-pathogens-in-children/ Also, previous data emphasized that S protein can bind to neuropilin (NRP)-1, which normally functions as a coreceptor for the VEGF-A. By antagonizing the docking of VEGF-A to NRP-1, the S protein could disrupt physiological pathways involved in angiogenesis and nociception.
-One consequence could be the increase in unbound forms of VEGF-A that could bind to other receptors and be responsible for diffuse microvascular and neurological damage.
+Adolescents showed a greater increase only in VEGF-A, which induces the proliferation and migration of vascular endothelial cells and is essential for physiological and pathological angiogenesis.
+Previous data revealed that the SARS-CoV-2 S protein can bind to neuropilin (NRP)-1, which normally functions as a coreceptor for VEGF-A. By antagonizing the docking of VEGF-A to NRP-1, the S protein could disrupt physiological pathways involved in angiogenesis and nociception.
+One consequence could be an increase in unbound forms of VEGF-A that could bind to other receptors and be responsible for diffuse microvascular and neurological damage.
 (Talotta, R. Impaired VEGF-A-Mediated Neurovascular Crosstalk Induced by SARS-CoV-2 Spike Protein: A Potential Hypothesis Explaining Long COVID-19 Symptoms and COVID-19 Vaccine Side Effects?
 Microorganisms 2022, 10, 2452. https://www.mdpi.com/2076-2607/10/12/2452)

 Conclusion

 This longitudinal study investigated the effects of mRNA COVID-19 vaccination on the cytokine profiles in young adults.
 The results showed increased cytokine levels even one year after vaccination.
 Furthermore, the results indicated differences in cytokine levels based on gender and age.
-There was an increase in pro-inflammatory cytokines in men and adults compared to women and adolescents.

-This article was published in Immunity, Inflammation and Disease.
+This article was published in Immunity, Inflammation, and Disease.

 Journal Reference